Health Benefits of Owning A Dog | Research Backed

 The effects of dog ownership for seniors may also increase their levels of self-care in a broader sense (73).
 Helping people to motivate to take better care of themselves is just one of the many benefits of owning a dog.

 In many cases, senior dogs make the perfect pets for senior people.
-They tend to have lower exercise needs and appreciate some quiet cuddle time a little more than younger canines (just make sure you treat them with something extra special too like an orthopedic dog bed).
+They tend to have lower exercise needs and appreciate some quiet cuddle time a little more than younger canines (just make sure you care for them correctly, read Wileypups Guide on the subject).
 Many local communities have programs to help match senior citizens with appropriate pets, making it easier to locate a good match.

 12. Alleviating Some Symptoms Of Alzheimer’s & Other Forms Of Dementia.